chaaz/versio/README.md

 from the [Releases
 page](https://github.com/chaaz/versio/releases).

-Versio requires GnuPG to be installed: it's commonly pre-packaged on many environments, but if you need to install it yourself, see the [Dependency page](./docs/dependencies.md) for details.
+Versio requires GnuPG to be installed: this is commonly pre-packaged on many environments, but if you need to install it yourself, see the [Dependency page](./docs/dependencies.md) for details.